SICS-Fundamental-Research-Center/Enrichment/readme.md

 - for SE method, all data are stored in [data](data)
     - Specially, the Persons datasets are provided in [data/person-3hop](data/person-3hop), the IMDB datasets are provided in [data/imdb](data/imdb)
-- for BE_and _IE method, all data are stored in [BE_and_IE/datasets_and_shell/dataset](BE_and_IE/datasets_and_shell/dataset) folder, which contains Persons and IMDB dataset for the experiment.
+- for BE_and _IE method, all data are stored in [BE_and_IE/datasets_and_shell/dataset](BE_and_IE/datasets_and_shell/dataset) folder.
-    - Due to the large size of dataset for BE and IE, please download the Zip file from [link](https://www.dropbox.com/sh/kk84zjrgwa0dikc/AABZ6MueJGc03MsZIbw8k-cra?dl=0) , then replace the BE_and_IE folder with the downloaded version.
+    - Due to the large size of dataset for BE and IE, please download the Zip file from [link](https://www.dropbox.com/sh/kk84zjrgwa0dikc/AABZ6MueJGc03MsZIbw8k-cra?dl=0) , then replace the BE_and_IE folder with the downloaded version, which contains Persons and IMDB dataset for the experiment.

 ### Requirements
 Basic requirements are listed in requirements.txt